bit-soul/brc-soul/README.md

       "op": "attr",
       "seq": 0,
       "attr": {
-        "xuri": null                //set any field to be null to delete the field },
+        "icon": null,                   //set any field to be null to delete the field "xuri": null                    //set any field to be null to delete the field },
       "sign": "xxx"
     }